ericmccorkle/ericmccorkle/README.md

 - 👋 Hi, I’m @ericmccorkle
-- 👀 I’m interested in ...
-Web3
+- 👀 I’m interested in ... building awesome things with great people
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://www.linkedin.com/in/eric-mccorkle/

 <!---
 ericmccorkle/ericmccorkle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.